 Lemon curd is silky smooth, tart and sweet at the same time, and goes so well with scones.
 It can be fairly pricey in the market, especially if it’s made with real, wholesome ingredients.
 Luckily, homemade lemon curd is incredibly easy to make, using just 4 ingredients: egg yolks, sugar, butter, and lemons.
-Some recipes call for using whole eggs, but I recently found a recipe that just uses the yolks and it turned out the beautifully lemon yellow color found in commercially produced curd.
-I also happened to have egg yolks leftover from a chocolate satin mousse I had made for Passover (that’s a story for another time), so that’s the method I chose.
+Some recipes call for using whole eggs, but I found a recipe from Not Quite Nigella that just used the yolks…it turned out the beautifully lemon yellow color found in commercially produced curd.
+I also happened to have egg yolks leftover, so that’s the method I chose.
 And boy, am I glad I did…it was wonderful!

 Homemade Lemon Curd